 2. Find your account name from your Windows 10 PC or Xbox

-- You can see your Microsoft account name under User information or at the Product information section
+- You can see your Microsoft account name under User information or in the Product information section.

 3. Make sure you’re using the correct account type

-- An account that was provided by your workplace or school may not have a Microsoft account associated with it.
+An account that your workplace or school provided may not have a Microsoft account associated with it.
 So, you might need to create a new Microsoft account.

-Normal accounts can be used for logging in for one or more services, such as Outlook or Microsoft 365
+Normal accounts can be used for logging in for one or more services, such as Outlook or Microsoft 365.

 4. Your Microsoft account might have been deleted

 Your Microsoft account may have been deleted.
 Microsoft will permanently delete any account which has not been active for the past 2 years.
 Also, you might have knowingly or unknowingly deleted your Microsoft account.

-In this case, you no longer have access to the Microsoft services associated with that account
+In this case, you can no longer access the Microsoft services associated with that account.